-No. Once you are invited to serve for one NCCC service track you will no longer be able to be selected for the other NCCC service track.
-Be sure to learn as much as possible about the many opportunities available to you, and decide which option is right for you.
+Unfortunately no, once you are invited to serve for one NCCC service track you will no longer be able to be selected for the other NCCC service track.
+So be sure to learn as much as possible about the many opportunities available to you, and decide which option is right for you.

 To apply to FEMA Corps simply search listings for AmeriCorps NCCC or AmeriCorps NCCC Team Leaders.
 All NCCC opportunities that are currently accepting applications will be listed here.
 Select AmeriCorps NCCC FEMA Corps and “Apply Now.”

 Yes.
-As one of our main project focus areas, NCCC has a commitment to work related to disaster preparedness, response, mitigation, and recovery.
-The traditional NCCC track will still work directly with state commissions, nonprofits, and faith based disaster response organizations.
+Since it remains one of NCCC’s main project focus areas, we have a commitment to work related to disaster preparedness, response, mitigation, and recovery.
+The traditional NCCC track will still work directly with the American Red Cross, state commissions, non-profits, and faith based disaster response organizations.
 Potential activities include setting up and managing shelters and emergency call centers, large scale debris removal, demolition and construction, as well as leading and contributing to overall volunteer efforts.
-AmeriCorps NCCC members can expect at least one project in this focus area.

-The AmeriCorps NCCC program focuses in a wide variety of service and project areas including direct response and recovery to natural and other disasters, infrastructure improvement, environmental stewardship and conservation, energy conservation, and urban and rural development.
-In partnership with nonprofits, secular and faith based organizations, local municipalities, state governments, federal government, national or state parks, Indian Tribes and schools; NCCC members complete service projects throughout the campus region they are assigned.
+The AmeriCorps NCCC program focuses on a wide variety of service and project areas including direct response and recovery to natural and other disasters, infrastructure improvement, environmental stewardship and conservation, energy conservation, and urban and rural development.
+In partnership with non-profits—secular and faith based, local municipalities, state governments, the federal government, national or state parks, Indian Tribes and schools—members complete service projects throughout the campus region they are assigned.